 - Developing educational tools and guidelines for state newborn screening programs.

-- Gathering data and analyzing the cost of active informed consent for expanded newborn screening
+- Gathering data and analyzing the cost of active Voluntarily agreeing to do something after receiving and understanding all of the relevant information.
+Participation in all medical trials requires informed consent. for expanded newborn screening

 The STAR-G Project officially ended in 2004, but the Western States Regional Genetics Network (WSRGN) continues to maintain and update the STAR-G website and parent fact sheets.
 The WSRGN includes the same six states originally involved in the STAR-G project with the addition of Guam.
 For more information about the WSGSC, go to: www.westernstatesgenetics.org.